Earth 2160: Multiplayer

 A total of ten skirmish maps and four multiplayer modes exist.
 Players also have the option to save their multiplayer games to finish at a later date.
 The multiplayer servers are hosted from EarthNet, and a ladder and league is included.
 A maximum of eight players may join a game.
 Spectator mode and Replays are also included.
 There is also an option to join a running game, which many real-time strategy games don't have.

 Development of EarthNet 2

-Development of EarthNet 2, which was meant to replace the old EarthNet after release, was stopped mid-2006.
+Development of EarthNet 2, which was meant to replace the old EarthNet after release, was stopped in mid-2006.
 This caused enragement among the community as it was perceived that ZuxxeZ blamed the community for the failure of its development, as it was being developed with members of the community.
 In addition, ZuxxeZ considered the multiplayer feature of Earth 2160 unimportant, as only 10% of all users of the game ever went online with it.